MiraZzle/machina-mausoleum/Documentation/TechnicalDocumentation.md

 Following scripts control procedural dungeon generation, dungeon room management and spawning items in rooms.

 1. #### ```DungeonGenerator```
-   The "DungeonGenerator" script procedurally generates interconnected dungeon rooms in the Machina Mausoleum game using a BFS algorithm.
+   The "DungeonGenerator" script procedurally generates interconnected dungeon rooms in the game using a BFS algorithm.
+The BFS based algorithm provides interesting and balanced room generation.
+Unlike DFS based approach, which may generate long horizontal or vertical strips of interconnected rooms.

     - ```GenerateMap()```: Initiates room generation using BFS, considering room types and boundaries.